selipot/hycom-oceantrack/data-bucket-description.md

     - **Y** (Y), 1 to 7055, no unit,
     - **time** (time): 0 to 719 (or 838), hours since first step.

-Please note that unless automatically decoded by a software method (such as reading the zarr store with python [Xarray](https://docs.xarray.dev/en/stable/)), the units of **time** are hours since the first step of the set/store.
+Please note that the units of **time** are hours since the first step of the set/store.

 - The *Data variables* and their dimensions are:
     - **Latitude** (Y, X) : degree north,